 The Pardee-Morris House, located at 325 Lighthouse Road in New Haven, is now closed for the season.
-The Pardee-Morris House will be open 12-4pm on Sundays starting in June 2015.
+The Pardee-Morris House will be open 12-4pm on Sundays starting in June 7th 2015 until the last Sunday in August.
 Admission is free.

 The New Haven Museum’s Pardee-Morris House is a 6,000 sq. ft 18th-century farmhouse located on Lighthouse Road on the east shore of New Haven harbor.
 Built by Amos Morris around 1750, the house was burned by the British during their raid on New Haven in 1779 and rebuilt by the Morris family.
 It remained in that family until 1915, when it was purchased by William Pardee, a descendant of the Morris family, who hoped to make it his home.
 Pardee died in 1918 and willed the property, along with a small endowment, to the New Haven Museum, then known as the New Haven Colony Historical Society.
 Today, the Pardee-Morris House is open seasonally for events, classes and tours.

 Directions to the Pardee-Morris House (325 Lighthouse Road New Haven, CT 06512)

 From the west: On Interstate 95, take Exit 50 (Woodward Ave.).
 Continue straight to Townsend Ave.
 Turn right onto Townsend Ave. and continue for 2.2 miles.
 Turn right onto Lighthouse Rd., and continue for 0.4 miles.
 The Pardee-Morris House will be on your left.

 From the east: On Interstate 95, take Exit 51.
 Continue straight onto Forbes Ave.
 Turn left at Townsend Ave. and continue for 2.2 miles.
 Turn right onto Lighthouse Rd., and continue for 0.4 miles.
 The Pardee-Morris House will be on your left.